GIScience/openrouteservice/docs/installation/Running-with-Docker.md

 It should be mentioned that if your dataset is very large, please adjust the `-Xmx` parameter of `JAVA_OPTS` environment variable.
 A good rule of thumb is to give Java 2 x file size of the PBF **per profile**.

 Note, `.osm`, `.osm.gz`, `.osm.zip` and `.pbf` file format are supported as OSM files.

+### Using pre-built graphs and ors.war file

+Instead of building the routing graph based on the OSM file, it is also possible to use pre-built graphs along with a pre-compiled ors.war file.

+1. Set `USE_PREBUILT` to `True` and `BUILD_GRAPHS` to `True` in the `docker-compose.yml` file.
+2. Store the pre-built graphs (compressed and named `graph.tar.xz`) and the pre-compiled `ors.war` file in the `/pre-built` volume.
+3. Run e.g. `docker run -d -p 8080:8080 -e BUILD_GRAPHS=False USE_PREBUILT=True ./pre-built:/ors-core/data/pre-built docker_ors-app`.

 ### Customize ors configuration